hrishabhayush/musical-charts/README.md

 What if we used other senses like hearing to make calls?

 ## Solution
-Make a price chart that you can listen to - users pay to listen to reveal interesting market trends.
+Encrypt a bonding curve to create an asset with a price that no one can see.
+Let an AI violin be the only party that can see the price.
+The violin generates music whenever it sees price fluctuations.
+Now, instead of seeing a price chart, users need to listen to it.